coatlessali/stf-community-unix/README.md

 ## legal notices
 Flips is licensed under the GNU General Public License v3.
 You can find it's source code, as well as individual downloads at the link above. psarc did not come with a license.
-It has been provided here, precompiled and unmodified for convenience in installation on Linux systems.
+It has been provided here, precompiled and unmodified for convenience in installation.
 This was not done with the intent to infringe on the author's copyright.
 There is no contact information provided.